microsoft/vscode-docs/api/references/contribution-points.md

 If you provide an array of items under the `enum` 7️⃣ property, the settings UI will render a dropdown menu of those items.

 You can also provide an `enumDescriptions` property, an array of strings of the same length as the `enum` property.
 The `enumDescriptions` property provides a description in the settings UI at the bottom of the dropdown menu corresponding to each `enum` item. \
-You can also use `markdownEnumDescriptions` instead of `enumDescriptions`, and your descriptions will be parsed as Markdown. \
+You can also use `markdownEnumDescriptions` instead of `enumDescriptions`, and your descriptions will be parsed as Markdown. `markdownEnumDescriptions` takes precedence over `enumDescriptions`. \
 To customize the dropdown option names in the settings UI, you can use `enumItemLabels`.

 Example: